mnot/I-D/http-proxy-problem/draft.md

 responses.

-When FooCorp employees use the network, they don't have to log in or otherwise accept the presence of the proxy; however information about the proxy is available in their browser (e.g., an "about this network" menu item, or an indicator in the user interface).
+When FooCorp employees use the network, they don't have to log in or otherwise accept the presence of the proxy.

 ## Coffee Shop Capture Proxy